-Just a few months ago at Lob, we were a 25% gender-diverse engineering team.
-One departure and three hires later, we’ve dropped below that and are starting to look like many other startups in the Bay Area: An eight-person engineering team comprised of all young males.
+Just a few months ago at Lob, our engineering team could boast 25% gender diversity.
+One departure and three hires later, we’ve dropped below that.
+Our engineering team now looks a lot like those of other Bay Area startups: eight young males.

-This happened, despite the fact that both myself and Meghan, Lob’s Head of Talent Acquisition, spoke about making diversity a top priority on her very first day.
+This happened despite the fact that Meghan, Lob’s Head of Talent, and I have made diversity a top priority from her very first day.

-Diversity doesn’t just bring different backgrounds to a company.
-As a knowledge company, diversity also introduces different perspectives of thought and approach.
+Diversity doesn’t just bring different backgrounds to an organization.
+For a knowledge company, it also introduces different perspectives of thought and approach.
 If a group of people all grew up similarly, with the same values and same upbringing, that group will risk approaching problems with a limited mindset.
-While it helps with consistency, it’s also a trap: Our customers are diverse and need solutions for unique problems.
+While it helps with consistency, it’s also a trap.
+Our customers are diverse and need solutions for unique problems.
 This is especially the case as we grow our business.

-My personal experiences reinforce the belief that diversity is a win-win for everybody.
-I was raised in an immigrant household set in an incredibly diverse suburb of Chicago, which led to me growing up celebrating other cultures and value systems.
-When it comes to ethnic and cultural diversity, I’ve enjoyed working with people from all different backgrounds and seen how a different perspective can help when you're confronted with a tough problem.
+My personal experiences reinforce the belief that openness and inclusiveness is a win-win for everybody.
+I was raised in an immigrant household set in an incredibly diverse suburb of Chicago.
+As such, I grew up celebrating other cultures and value systems.
+I’ve enjoyed working with people from all different ethnic and cultural backgrounds.
+I’ve also seen up close how different perspectives can help solve tough problems.

 Having talked to other leaders in Silicon Valley, hiring for diversity while fighting a war for talent can be challenging.
 But it’s not impossible.

 Our goal is to get back to at least 25% gender diversity and 25% ethnic diversity on the team.
-The ultimate goal is for our team’s diversity to reflect that of the Bay Area – and then the US, and the world.
+The ultimate goal is for our team to reflect the population of the Bay Area – and then the US, and the world.
 But we will start with this small goal.